$0 Vietnam → South Korea E-7 Work Visa Guide — Quick-Start Checklist

 K-Point and E7-4 applications: When the time comes to apply for skilled worker status or long-term residency, your ARC history (dates, address changes) is part of the documentation trail.

-Address changes: Any time you move, you must update your ARC address at the immigration office within 14 days.
-Failure to update triggers the same fines structure as late registration.
+Address changes: Any time you move, you must report the new address to the competent immigration office within 15 days.
+Failure to update can lead to administrative penalties.

 If Your ARC Is Delayed or Lost

-If your card does not arrive within four weeks of application, contact the immigration office with your receipt number.
+If the card is not ready within the processing period given by the office, contact the immigration office with your receipt number.
 Delays sometimes occur during high-volume periods (post-Lunar New Year, post-summer EPS arrivals).

 Do not travel internationally with a lost or stolen ARC report outstanding.
 Returning through Korean customs with a missing ARC creates additional scrutiny at the immigration desk.